Tag Archive for: Paul Aspelin REALTOR®

 Nalgene Hard Plastic Water Bottles

 waist pack and 3 Nalgene hard plastic water bottlesWe originally bought a 32-ounce Nalgene bottle to carry extra water.
 Nalgene bottles are made of hard plastic, and they are not insulated.
 Michelle got a small waist pack to be able to carry this size bottle, and it fits in there perfectly.
 Her YETI® water bottle is too big.
-Sometimes you don’t want something in your hand when you are hiking so you can use your hands to stable yourself when you are climbing.
+Sometimes you don’t want something in your hand when you are hiking so you can use your hands to stabilize yourself when you are climbing.
 Her pack is called the REI Trail 5 Waist Pack in case you want to see what it looks like.

 We now have a couple of Nalgene bottles, and we use them to bring extra water.
 We keep them in our YETI® cooler.
 They come in a wide or small mouth.
 I recommend the wide mouth so you can easily put ice in it.
 If you don’t like drinking from the wide opening, like us, then you can get this stopper looking thing to make the opening smaller, so the ice doesn’t slam into your face when you are drinking.
 Yeah, you know what I’m talking about.